lsst/pipelines_lsst_io/middleware/faq.rst

     calexp HSC/runs/RC2/w_2021_06/DM-28654/sfm 5329565    i        HSC       40           HSC-I            0  1228

 Passing ``findFirst=True`` or ``--find-first`` requires the list of collections to be clearly ordered, however, ruling out wildcards like ``...`` ("all collections"), globs, and regular expressions.
-Single-dataset search methods like `Butler.get` and `Registry.findDataset` always use the find-first logic (and hence always require ordered collections).
+Single-dataset search methods like `Butler.get` and `Butler.find_dataset` always use the find-first logic (and hence always require ordered collections).

 .. _middleware_faq_data_id_missing_keys: